mecastilloc/liri-node-app/README.md

 Commit 10:
 Default case discarded not in use due to inquirer selection.
 Writing to a log file first test, working on concerts.
 Find no error code when no data to retrive in Concert-this function.

+Commit 11:
+wirtting to a log file completed for every function available now. fixed error in concert-this, now logs there is no data instead node.js error.
+Same no data function added to ovie-this feature.